Circuit-killer/fpga-usbhid-host/README.md

 watch lower 4 LEDs.

 In a second, machine states should advance from 0d=0000b to the final state 13d=1101b for this example.
-It it stops halfway and final state is not reached, joystick won't work so try to disable or change some packet being send before that.
+If it stops halfway and final state is not reached, joystick won't work so try to disable or change some packet being send before that.